🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 And they're like, listen, that strategy isn't working well.

-It's not spreading Islam, it's just spreading hatred for Islam.
+It's just spreading hatred for Islam.

-So what we need to do is just immigrate to these countries, have big, big families, and take them over essentially from the inside.
+So what we need to do is just immigrate to these countries, have big, big families and take them over essentially from the inside.

 And that's what they're doing in a lot of these countries.